ry/v8worker/README.md

 Run `make` to trigger a download and build of V8. `make install` will trigger `go install`.
 V8 is statically linked.
-It's only been tested on my OSX laptop so far - should be easily portable to linux tho.
+It's only been tested on my OSX laptop and x64 linux.
+Should be portable with some difficulty to windows.

 `make test` to build/run tests.
 Or just `go test`.